Joe-Kerr/VueDragAndDrop/readme.md

 ## Versions

+### 1.2.2
+Fix: Helper threw for float pixel values instead of converting them to int

 ### 1.2.1
 Fix: Logic error in pixel parser helper
 Fix: Removed caching in helper which was broken beyond good and evil